 I am all about being happy and feeling good.
 Life is short and you have to enjoy it!
 I try to eat well, I exercise regularly and I take medications only if there is no other option.
 The main reason why this is so important to me is because when I was a freshman in high school, I became anorexic.

-Because my friends were basically non-existent, I spent most of my lunch in the bathroom crying but one day in the middle of the year I decided to be brave and go find my friends from middle school during lunch.
-I found them, went and sat down and within 30 seconds everyone got up and left!
+Because my friends were basically non-existent, I spent most of my lunches in the bathroom crying but one day in the middle of the year I decided to be brave and go find my friends from middle school during lunch.
+I went into the commons, founds some friends, sat down and within 30 seconds everyone got up and left.
+I was devastated.

-In my head I was like okay, I’m ugly.
+In my head I was like okay, obviously I’m ugly.
 Maybe if I was skinnier I would be prettier and if I were prettier they would like me.

-I went to another counselor and I met a nutritionist who taught me how to eat again because at that point in my head food was the enemy and I has totally forgotten how everything worked.
+When they prayed over me that good side took over and slowly but surely I started to get better.
+I went to another counselor and I met a nutritionist who taught me how to eat again because at that point in my head food was the enemy and I had totally forgotten how everything worked.
 I slowly gained weight back to a healthy size.
-It took about a year and a half for me to fully get better.
+It took about a year and a half for me to get back up to a healthy weight.

 Overcoming anorexia was was of the hardest things I have ever had to do but it was so worth the fight.
 I know how precious life is and how important it is to enjoy it.
 Life isn’t perfect and neither are you.
 Only Jesus is!